RedHatEdge/patterns/patterns/acp-standardized-architecture-ha/README.md

 2. **Flexibility:** While this pattern is heavily opinionated, it is flexible, and can be expanded, changed, or adjusted due to new requirements over time.
 3. **Consistency:** ACPs should be treated as cattle, being deployed in a consistent fashion across many sides, allowing for a consistent deployment target across site boundries.
 4. **High Availability:** The ACP's control plane is highly available, allowing for failure of a single node without impacting platform functionality.
 Non-HA workloads will be automatically recovered, and highly-available workloads will be automatically scheduled to remain available even if a node is lost.
+5. **Limited Supporting Resources:** Edge sites are typically constrained on power and cooling, while the workloads still require a platform capable of being highly available.
+The platform should fit within these power and cooling constraints.

 ## Solution
 By combining the platform capabilities of Red Hat OpenShift with some additional tooling and opinionated hardware requirements, the following goals can be achieved: